Winter weather is reality and so is the need to understand winter medicine concerns.

 - Leather gloves for working

 Being prepared with proper clothing is very important.
-Keeping your head and feet warm can do wonders for your personal morale.
+Keeping your head and feet warm can do wonders for your morale.

 How Can You Stay Clean in the Winter, When It's so Cold Out?